Nightmare Fuel: Horus Heresy

 - Every single time daemonic possession comes up.
 Effects range from simple transformation into a bloated corpse to the host's body turning inside out.

 - Everything about the Slaaneshi corruption of the Emperor's Children in Fulgrim.
 Fabius Bile enhances them physically and driven by the insanity of the Laer Temple, their ship becomes host to a ton of nightmarishly debauched art, with Fulgrim's own chamber becoming host to what one narrator describes as 'beyond pornographic' artwork.
 This isn't even going into the Maraviglia, a debased concert which also happens to basically be a Slaaneshi ritual, resulting in such delights as audience members gleefully beating others to death then turning back to the music completely unconcerned, the dancers killing themselves in performing completely inhuman movements, the singers doing the same while capturing notes human throats aren't meant to sing, the summoning of a group of Daemonettes who kill a good chunk of the audience who are too enraptured to care, and finally the rampage of the first Noise Marines, who turn the concert's special instruments into weapons which tear their victims apart with waves of sound.
 By the time of Isstvan V, the Legion has degenerated from proud but noble warriors into a horde of twisted hedonists, and everything about their fall is nightmarish.

 - Serena d'Angelus is perhaps the worst part.
-Originally introduced as a fairly kind and gentle painter, she is so twisted by Slaaneshi corruption that she seduces a fellow remembrancer for the sole purpose of luring him back to her room so she can kill him and use his blood and body as materials for her paintings.
+Originally introduced as a fairly kind and gentle painter, she is so twisted by Slaaneshi corruption and her pre-existing low self-esteem that she seduces a fellow remembrancer for the sole purpose of luring him back to her room so she can kill him and use his blood and body as materials for her paintings.
 And she does this multiple times.